Takada Castle: History

 Tadateru did not have much time to enjoy his new castle.
 During the Siege of Osaka in 1615, Tadateru had a falling out with his elder brother Shōgun Tokugawa Hidetada, who regarded him as a potential rival Tadateru's position was also endangered by Tokugawa Ieyasu's lack of any familiar feelings for his sixth son, and by the fact that his more favoured younger brothers, Tokugawa Yoshinao, Tokugawa Yorinobu and Tokugawa Yorifusa had come of age and had been granted large domains.
 Tadateru was disposed in 1616 and was confined to Takashima Castle in Shinano Province until his death more than 50 years later.

 Takada Domain was considerably reduced in kokudaka, and was assigned to a series of fudai daimyō, many of whom held the domain only for a short period and saw the position as only a stepping-stone to a better promotion.
 The domain came under the control of the Sakakibara clan in 1741, who ruled until the Meiji restoration.

 Takada Castle was damaged by an earthquake in 1665 and again in 1751.
-In 1802, the all of the castle burned down, except the gates and corner towers.
+In 1802, all of the castle burned down, except the gates and corner towers.

 Although the castle did not suffer any damage during the Boshin War, the reconstructed daimyō palace and three-story yagura burned down in 1870.
 In 1872, per an edict by the Meiji government, the remaining castle structures were dismantled, and the moats were filled in, with the eastern half of the castle grounds sold off and used as a school grounds.
 The central part of the castle became the base for the Imperial Japanese Army's 13th Infantry Division.
 After World War II, the central and surviving western half of the castle grounds became Takeda Park, which was planted with over 4000 sakura trees.
 In the context of the 20th anniversary celebrations of the city of Jōetsu (1991) it was decided that the corner yagura should be rebuilt in its original form, using old plans, the surviving moats and earthen ramparts repaired, and a bridge connecting the inner bailey with the Ni-no-maru secondary bailey was also restored.
 The castle was listed as one of the Continued Top 100 Japanese Castles in 2017.